-As of December 31, 2020, we had 34 employees, 33 of whom were full-time.
-Of those, 27 were engaged in research and development activities.
+As of December 31, 2021, we had 54 employees, 53 of whom were full-time and one who was part-time.
+Of those, 45 were engaged in research and development activities.
 All company employees are located in the United States.
 We do not have any employees that are represented by a labor union or covered under a collective bargaining agreement.
 We consider our relationship with our employees to be good.